Azure-Samples/managed-disk-dotnet-convert-existing-virtual-machines-to-use-managed-disks/README.md

 - csharp
 products:
 - azure
-services: Compute
+extensions:
-platforms: dotnet
+- services: Compute
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started with converting Virtual Machines to use Managed Disks #

  Azure Compute sample for managing virtual machines -
    - Create a virtual machine with un-managed OS and data disks
    - Deallocate the virtual machine
    - Migrate the virtual machine to use managed disk.

 ## Running this Sample ##